 One of the most ignored pieces of furniture in your home is the toilet tank.
-Not the toilet bowl itself, or even the toilet seat, but the receptacle that holds the water so that when you flush your solid or liquid waste finds its way into the sewer line and away from your house.
+Not the toilet bowl itself, or even the toilet seat, but the receptacle that holds the water so that when you flush your solid or liquid waste, it finds its way into the sewer line and away from your house.
 We may lean on it, cover it, or most commonly, use it as a shelf where we put an assorted number of odds and ends.
 But when it stops working, that is when it really gets our attention.
 If your toilet tank stops working, can you replace it?
 Furthermore, are toilet tanks standard?

 In our disposable world, many people choose to replace their entire toilet when it stops working.
 In most cases it is cheaper, and there are advances in plumbing technology that can be taken advantage of for a more sanitary, water-saving toilet.

 A little secret many people do not know about is that toilets simply wear out after a number of years.
 So attempting to replace your toilet tank should only be done after you know it is the problem.

 In this article, we will provide a guide to identifying the type of toilet tank that you have, and how to replace it.
 Many people wonder whether toilet tanks are “standard”, as in, can I replace one water tank type with the other?
 The short answer is no, but we will explain why below, as well as explain the specific differences in toilet designs that account for this.

 Then, we will explain some common problems you may have with your toilet tank, and how you might be able to solve them without needing a replacement at all!
 (If you do need a replacement, be sure to look into whether your old toilet can be recycled.)